Parikh's theorem: Definitions and formal statement

 A subset of $\mathbb{N}^k$ is said to be semi-linear if it is a union of finitely many linear subsets.

 In short, the image under $p$ of context-free languages and of regular languages is the same, and it is equal to the set of semilinear sets.

 Two languages are said to be commutatively equivalent if they have the same set of Parikh vectors.
 Thus, every context-free language is commutatively equivalent to some regular language.

 Proof

 The second part is easy to prove.

 The first part is less easy.
-The following proof is credited to.
+The following proof is credited to Goldstine.

 First we need a small strengthening of the pumping lemma for context-free languages:

 The proof is essentially the same as the standard pumping lemma: use the pigeonhole principle to find $k$ copies of some nonterminal symbol $A$ in the longest path in the shortest derivation tree.

+Now we prove the first part of Parikh's theorem, making use of the above lemma.

 Strengthening for bounded languages

 A language $L$ is bounded if $L\subset w_1^*\ldots w_k^*$ for some fixed words $w_1,\ldots, w_k$.